 Riding through Vietnam with a motorbike is probably the best way to explore the Land of the Blue Dragon and an adventure you’ll never forget.
 You might think getting behind the wheel of a racecar from Nurburgring Car Rental is an amazing experience but traveling in Vietnam with a motorbike is on another level.
 You get the unique opportunity to witness Vietnam’s spectacular countryside, get a glimpse of rural life in different parts of the country, and test your skills on some of Vietnam’s most challenging roads.
 Another reason that traveling by motorbike is better than traveling by car is the fact that motorbikes use way less gas than cars do.
 I traveled around Vietnam by motorbike for 5 weeks and I learned a few valuable lessons I would like to share with you today.

 In this article, you’ll find everything you need to know about traveling Vietnam by motorbike, from the best maps to use to how to get around the remote countryside roads where no one speaks a word of English.
 Make sure to check out these tips before you go make sure that driving through Vietnam will be an adventure rather than frustration.
 Let’s start with…

 Be prepared to spend more time than you initially planned

 When planning for a motorcycle trip through Vietnam, most people assume they can cover a lot more ground in a day than actually possible.
-If you’re using Google Maps, I’d suggest doubling the estimated time Google is showing you.
+If you’re using Google Maps, take their estimates conservatively as you’re planning your trip.
 Their maps don’t take into count the numerous twists and turns in the road and the fact that Vietnamese drivers drive slower compared to their western counterparts, probably because the roads aren’t that good.